 A.A.
 Ginart, E. Zhang, Y. Kwon, J. Zou.
 Competing AI: How does competition feedback affect machine learning?.
 International Conference on Artificial Intelligence and Statistics (AISTATS), 2021.
 CoopAI @ NeurIPS, 2020.
 Press: Stanford HAI.

 S. Feizi, F. Farnia, T. Ginart, D. Tse.
 Understanding GANs in the LQG Setting: Formulation, Generalization and Stability.
 IEEE Journal on Selected Areas in Information Theory, 2020.

 A.A.
 Ginart, M. Y. Guan, G. Valiant, J. Zou.
 Making AI forget about you: Data deletion in machine learning.
 Advances in Neural Information Processing Systems (NeurIPS), 2019.
 Spotlight.
 Github.
 Press: The Register, IEEE Spectrum.

 A.A.
 Ginart*, J. Hui*, K. Zhu*, I. Numanagic, T.A.
 Courtade, S.C.
 Sahinalp, D.N.
 Tse.
 Optimal compressed representation of high throughput sequence data via light assembly.
 Nature Communications, 2018.
 Github.

 A.A.
 Ginart, S. Das, J.K.
 Harris, R. Wong, H. Yan, M. Krauss, P.A.
 Cavazos-Rehg.
 Drugs or Dancing?
 Using Real-Time Machine Learning to Classify Streamed "Dabbing" Homograph Tweets.
 IEEE International Conference on Healthcare Informatics (ICHI), 2016.

-PhD in Electrical Engineering, Stanford University (2022 -- expected)
+PhD in Electrical Engineering, Stanford University (expected in 2022)